Hoovy-Team/AdventureHaxe/README.md

 > + Enter key (For Title State, Menu State and Options State)
 > + "-" and "+" (For change Volume Sound)
 - How to play:
-> + Using 1, 2, 3 or 4 to action
+> + Using 1, 2 action
 > + Default health is 3
 > + Beat the boss and protect your health
 > + Score can help you for beat the boss
 > + When 0 health, you lose
-> + You can using "Extra Beat" in your turn, using score to buy (Alpha Version is not have is item)
+> + You can using "Shop" in your turn, using score to buy

 This Project is Made by **Huy1234TH**, which mean **Huy1234TH (me)** is the creator of this Project